 That said, make sure to explore private insurers, too.
 Private insurers often make flood insurance available, and their rates are sometimes even better than what you will find through the NFIP and other public programs.

-At Aer Industries, we serve flood damage restoration professionals with high-quality and highly effective tools and equipment — such as air movers, dehumidifiers and more.
 We know that many times homeowners are searching for flood insurance after they have experienced a catastrophe.
-We are always here to help, offering the best in equipment at competitive prices.
+We are always here to , offering the in equipment at competitive s.